 Child Rights in Bangladesh

 Bangladesh is one of the world’s largest garment exporters, with the ready-made garment (RMG) sector accounting for 84 percent of Bangladesh’s exports and employing approximately four million garment workers, mostly women.
 Although progress has been made in addressing working conditions, significant challenges and risks related to child rights remain.
-These challenges are being aggravated by the global COVID-19 pandemic, which has had a significant impact on the sector, with thousands of workers having lost their jobs or facing income insecurity.
+These challenges are further magnified by uncertainties around trade tariffs and HRDD legislation, which can have a significant impact on the sector and the people who form its backbone.

 Supporting You in Bangladesh